UCLALibrary/docker-kakadu/README.md

 ## A Docker Image for the Kakadu JPEG-2000 Library
 [![Build Status](https://travis-ci.com/UCLALibrary/docker-kakadu.svg?branch=main)](https://travis-ci.com/UCLALibrary/docker-kakadu) [![Known Vulnerabilities](https://snyk.io/test/github/uclalibrary/docker-kakadu/badge.svg)](https://snyk.io/test/github/uclalibrary/docker-kakadu)

 This project builds a Docker image from the Kakadu JPEG-2000 library.
 Its purpose is to serve as a base for other Docker images.
 Because Kakadu is proprietary software, we cannot make the base image that we've built available.
-Anyone should, however, be able to build their own base image with this project and a properly licensed copy of Kakadu's source code.
+Anyone should, however, be able to build their own base image with this project (and a properly licensed copy of Kakadu's source code).

 In order to do this, there needs to be an additional GitHub repo in which the Kakadu source code is kept.
 At the root of this repository should be the directory in which Kakadu Software distributed their code.
-This directory will have a name something like v7_A_7-01805E.
+This directory will have a name something like `v7_A_7-01805E`.
 You also need to have Java, [Docker](https://docs.docker.com/get-docker/), and [Maven](https://maven.apache.org/) installed on your local machine in order to build this project.

 ### Building the Project

 To build a Kakadu image, two additional parameters need to be supplied to the Maven build.
 These are the version of Kakadu that you have (which is the same as the directory name that Kakadu Software has given you) and the location of your Kakadu GitHub repo where this directory lives:

+    mvn -Dkakadu.version=v7_A_7-01805E \
-    mvn -Dkakadu.version=v7_A_7-01805E -Dkakadu.git.repo=scm:git:git@github.com:uclalibrary/kakadu.git verify
+     -Dkakadu.git.repo=scm:git:git@github.com:uclalibrary/kakadu.git verify

 _We use `verify` instead of `package` because there are tests in the verify stage that will be run against the newly build container to make sure it's built and configured like it should be._

+### UCLA Specific Instructions

-Folks from UCLA should ask someone from the Software Development Services Team for the `kakadu.version` that they should use.
-The other variable (`kakadu.git.repo`) can be omitted because the project is setup to use UCLA's Kakadu GitHub repository by default.
-In order to access our GitHub repo, an account on GitHub will be required (and we'll have to give you access to our Kakadu repo).
+Folks from UCLA should ask someone from the Services team for the `kakadu.version` value that they should use.
+The `kakadu.git.repo` variable can be omitted because the project is set up to use UCLA's Kakadu repository by default.
+In order to access our private repository, an account on GitHub is required.
+We'll also have to give that account access to the private Kakadu repository.

 If you'd like to use our pre-built Docker image (which won't require that you have Java or Maven installed on your local machine), an account on [DockerHub](https://hub.docker.com/) is required.
-Someone from the Services team can give you more information and help you get set up with access.
+Contact us and we'll be glad to help you get set up with access.

 ### Running the Container